James is a partner in the family team. He specialises in the financial and other consequences of relationship formation or breakdown.

 - He is regarded by Chambers UK (2017) as a "very strong tactician" who "gives first-class advice and works incredibly hard for his clients, maximising what can be achieved in a case"

 - Recognised as a 'leading individual' by Chambers UK who comment that he "impresses with his diligence and maturity" and "just really fantastic…vastly knowledgeable and experienced"

-- Labelled as “committed and compassionate in equal measure” by the Citywealth Leaders List (2017).
+- Citywealth Leaders List (2018) describes James as being "committed and compassionate" bringing "huge integrity to his work" and someone who "never leaves a stone unturned as he gets to grips with the detail of his cases".
+Labelled as "committed and compassionate in equal measure" by the Citywealth Leaders List (2017).
 Identified as a 'prominent figure' in the Citywealth Leaders List 2015 and 2016.

 - Described by The Legal 500 (2016) as “very knowledgeable”

 - Described in Chambers (2015) as "a very precise character, he has great attention to detail and he's very thoughtful"